Loweder/SIRProxy/README.md

 The requirements to run are `Perl version 5.0+`

-All executables here need to be combined with the `locale.pl` file first to create standalone files.
+All executables here need to either be combined with the `locale.pl`, or have it in the Current Working Directory when running.
-To do this run:

-> 1. `cat locale.pl 'part name' > 'file name'`
-> 2. `chmod 755 'file name'`

-After that you may put the resulting file to `$PATH`, or call it by its full name
+To combine them run: `./builder.pl`, after that you may add the resulting files from `./build` file to `$PATH`, or call them by their full name

 ### Usage